yingx9/tp/docs/DeveloperGuide.md

 #### Example Usage Scenario

 Step 1.
-The user inputs the command: `eventadd /t birthday /date 10-12-2001`
+The user inputs the command: `eventadd /t birthday /date 10 Dec 2001`

 Step 2.
 The `UI` component forwards the input to `SYSLIB`, which in turn passes it to the `PARSER`.